|(a) Education and Professional Requirements.

 available if a separate recovery area is utilized.

-dentist or qualified clinical staff must continually monitor the patient's
+(B) The dentist or clinical staff must continually

-blood pressure, heart rate, oxygenation, and level of consciousness.
+monitor the patient's blood pressure, heart rate, oxygenation, and

 (C) The dentist must determine and document that the